 Helmets & cycle wear

-2019 marks a major milestone for the annual D-Day Memorials in Normandy.
+2020 marks the 76th anniversary of the D-Day landings in Normandy.
 On June 6, 1944 – 150,000 British, Commonwealth and American troops waded ashore at dawn and confronted the German guns.
 Within the month one million Allied troops had landed in France via these beaches.
 By which time many dramatic battles had either been fought or were now raging in the fields, farms and rural towns behind the coast.

 We will be commemorating this year with a series of special guided rides taking in the beaches of Sword, Juno, Gold, Omaha and Utah.
 Today these beaches are a picture of tranquillity and seem to ramble effortlessly alongside a seamless, sandy coast.
 To cycle, the coastal road here is a real treat further enhanced by turning inland and taking in country lanes, rustic villages, remote dairy farms and orchards.
 The experience is always enhanced by good dinners, strategic lunch stops and for those of a sensitive disposition – nice, smooth roads.